 And Andrew Lownie shares fifteen no-nonsense tips to follow when seeking representation.

-Publications and Networking Organisations for Writers
+Publications and networking for writers

 For help with Andrew Lownie’s tip number 5, you can visit Writers and Artists Online, the site associated with the Writers’ and Artists’ Yearbook.
 Here you can look up agents you are interested in and find out exactly how each likes to receive submissions.
 Obviously checking on individual websites is the surest way of getting up-to-date instructions, but one or two don’t have an on-line presence, so the WAYB site is still a useful resource.
 A copy of the directory itself is also invaluable for initial browsing.